 December 31,

-2019 2 2020
+2020 2021

-Assets L iabilities Assets Liabilities
+Assets Liabilities Assets Li abilities

-(In m illions 5)
+(In mi nillio ns)

 Tax effect of temporary differences related to:

-Inventories \$ 3.7 \$ - \$ 1.9 \$ -
+Inventories \$ 1.9 \$ \$ - \$ (2.5)

-Property and equipment - (61.8) - (67.2)
+Property and equipment (67.2) - (70.4)

-Lease assets (liabilities) 5.9 (6.1) 6.3 (6.5)
+Lease assets (liabilities) 6.3 (6.5) 5.0 (5.1)

-Accrued OPEB costs 2.8 - 3.0 -
+Accrued OPEB costs 3.0 2.8

-Accrued pension costs 80.6 - 100.5 -
+Accrued pension costs 100.5 - 74.1

-Accrued environmental liabilities 33.8 - 31.0 -
+Accrued environmental liabilities 31.0 28.5

-Other deductible differences 8.3 - 9.2 -
+Other deductible differences 9.2 9.3

-Other taxable differences - (13.7) - (13.1)
+Other taxable differences (13.1) (15.5)

-Investments in subsidiaries and affiliates 2.6 (54.4) 2.7 (48.1)
+Investments in subsidiaries and affiliates 2.7 (48.1) 7.3 (52.7)

-Tax on unremitted earnings of non-U.S. subsidiaries - (10.8) - (12.0)
+Tax on unremitted earnings of non-U.S. subsidiaries - (12.0) - (11.2)

-Tax loss and tax credit carryforwards 91.2 - 100.4 -
+Tax loss and tax credit carryforwards 100.4 89.4

-Valuation allowance (14.2) - (17.5) -
+Valuation allowance (17.5) (18.4)

-Adjusted gross deferred tax assets (liabilities) 214.7 (146.8) 237.5 (146.9)
+Adjusted gross deferred tax assets (liabilities) 237.5 (146.9) - 198.0 (157.4)

-Netting of items by tax jurisdiction (108.7) 108.7 (117.3) 117.3
+Netting of items by tax jurisdiction (117.3) 117.3 (111.2) 111.2

-Net noncurrent deferred tax asset (liability) \$ 106.0 \$ (38.1) \$ 120.2 \$ (29.6)
+Net noncurrent deferred tax asset (liability) \$ 120.2 \$ (29.6) \$ 86.8 \$ (46.2)

 Tax authorities are examining certain of our U.S. and non-U.S. tax returns and have or may propose tax deficiencies, including penalties and interest.
 Because of the inherent uncertainties involved in settlement initiatives and court and tax proceedings, we cannot guarantee that these tax matters, if any, will be resolved in our favor, and therefore our potential exposure, if any, is also uncertain.
+We believe we have adequate accruals for additional taxes and related interest expense which could ultimately result from tax examinations.
+We believe the ultimate disposition of tax examinations should not have a material adverse effect on our consolidated financial position, results of operations or liquidity.

-Our Chemicals Segment has substantial net operating loss (NOL) carryforwards in Germany (the equivalent of \$531 million for German corporate purposes at December 31, 2020) and in Belgium (the equivalent of \$20 million for Belgian corporate tax purposes at December 31, 2020).
-At December 31, 2020, we have concluded that no deferred income tax asset valuation allowance is required to be recognized with respect to such carryforwards, principally because (i) such carryforwards have an indefinite carryforward period, (ii) we have utilized a portion of such carryforwards during the most recent three-year period and (iii) we currently expect to utilize the remainder of such carryforwards over the long term.
-However, prior to the complete utilization of such carryforwards, if we were to generate additional losses in our German or Belgian operations for an extended period of time, or if applicable law were to change such that the carryforward period was no longer indefinite, it is possible that we might conclude the benefit of such carryforwards would no longer meet the more-likely-than-not recognition criteria, at which point we would be required to recognize a valuation allowance against some or all of the thenremaining tax benefit associated with the carryforwards.
+Our Chemicals Segment has substantial net operating loss (NOL) carryforwards in Germany (the equivalent of \$451 million for German corporate purposes at December 31, 2021) and in Belgium (the equivalent of \$19 million for Belgian corporate tax purposes at December 31, 2021).
+At December 31, 2021, we have concluded that no deferred income tax asset valuation allowance is required to be recognized with respect to such carryforwards, principally because (i) such carryforwards have an indefinite carryforward period, (ii) we have utilized a portion of such carryforwards during the most recent three-year period and (iii) we currently expect to utilize the remainder of such carryforwards over the long term.
+However, prior to the complete utilization of such carryforwards, if we were to generate additional losses in our German or Belgian operations for an extended period of time, or if applicable law were to change such that the carryforward period was no longer indefinite, it is possible that we might conclude the benefit of such carryforwards would no longer meet the more-likely-than-not recognition criteria, at which point we would be required to recognize a valuation allowance against some or all of the then-remaining tax benefit associated with the carryforwards.